noramurakozy/SDA_web/index.md

 - discuss stereotypes of certain neighbourhoods and compare with results
 - plot: plot PDDistricts and color based on the number of crimes? (we have done it for vehicle thefts on Sundays in PDDistricts)

-## Correlation between tree density and crime occurences
+## Analysing the correlation between tree density and crime occurences
 - what are we expecting
 - what questions do we want to answer
   - connection between number of trees and number of crimes in general? (in 100mx100x areas on heatmap)